Configure product tour scenarios¶

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 | |

-If a step's target element doesn't exist on the page, the step isn't be displayed and the scenario is be stopped.
+If a step's target element doesn't exist on the page, the step isn't displayed and the scenario is stopped.
 Ensure your configuration matches the actual DOM structure to avoid broken scenarios.
+Use unique selectors to avoid triggering your scenarios on other pages.

 Interaction modes¶